Memory Spine vs Pinecone:

 Yes.
 Memory Spine can ingest vectors with metadata via its batch store API.
 You can export your Pinecone vectors and import them into Memory Spine.
 The main consideration is that Memory Spine adds agent-specific metadata (tags, pins, timelines) that you'll want to map your existing data to.

-Memory Spine uses predictable flat-rate pricing starting at free (1,000 vectors) up to $249/mo for 500K vectors.
+Memory Spine uses predictable flat-rate pricing starting at free (5,000 vectors) up to $99/mo for unlimited vectors.
 Pinecone uses usage-based pricing that can scale unpredictably.
-For AI agent workloads under 500K vectors, Memory Spine is typically significantly cheaper.
+For AI agent workloads under 160K vectors, Memory Spine is typically significantly cheaper.